-If appropriate for your child, therapy may include activities which help him or her learn about stammering and talk about it openly.
-It may also introduce ideas such as speaking a little more slowly at times, or using pauses for your child to try out.
+If appropriate for your child, therapy may include activities which help you all learn about stammering and talk about it openly within the family.

 We focus on yours and your child’s strengths.
 Attending Palin PCI sessions will feel positive, practical, empowering and confidence-building.

 Your therapist will not tell you what to do but instead will help you make decisions about what is best for your child.

 Yes and homework really matters!
 We want homework to be manageable for you but also be enough to make a difference.
 Between sessions you will be asked to have regular, 5-minute play times (Special Times) with your child and also, separately, with any other children in the family.
 You will also sometimes be given something to read and think about for the next session.